-On June 19th the Outdoor Industry Foundation (OIF) released their Outdoor Recreation Participation Study.
+On June 19th the Outdoor Industry Foundation (OIF) released their Outdoor Recreation Participation Study (defunct link removed 2015).
 The numbers are fascinating, sometimes disturbing — and occasionally ludicrous.

 As our first order of business consider the common view of those seeking to close off more backcountry to everyone but muscle powered folks.
 Lately they’ve been chanting a mantra about how the outdoor recreation industry requires legal Wilderness, and more is always better.
 Never mind that legal Wilderness shuts out bicycles, and more, according to the OIF study, the vast majority of outdoor recreation does NOT require legal Wilderness.